omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 As a second, only slightly more involved, example, we consider *automatic differentiation:* automatically translating a function that computes an expression into a function that computes the derived expression.
 We will assume that we have a function whose body contains only a single expression---one that doesn't involve control structures or sequences of statements but just a single arithmetic expression---and recurse through this expression, applying the rules of differentiation.
 Although what we do with this meta-program is more complex than the expression simplification we just implemented, you will see that the form of the program is very similar.

 We start with the main function, which we name `d` for differentiation.
 It takes two arguments: the function to be differentiated and the variable to take the derivative with respect to.
 If we want the function to be able to handle the built-in mathematical functions we need to handle these as special cases.
 These are implemented as so-called *primitive* functions and do not have a body.
 We need to handle them explicitly in the `d` function.
 For all other functions, we just need to compute the derivative of the expression in the function body.
 If we want to return a new function for the derivative we can just take the function we are modifying and replace its body.
 Since R doesn't actually let us modify arguments to a function, this will just create a copy we can return and leave the original function intact.
 Reusing the argument this way make sure that the new function has the same arguments, with the same names and same default values, as the original.
+It also ensures that the derivative will have the same enclosing environment as the original function, which is potentially important for when we evaluate it.

-This function can look like this, where I've only handled three of the primitive functions---you can add the remaining as an exercises:
+The `d` function can look like this, where I've only handled three of the primitive functions---you can add the remaining as an exercises:

 ```r
 d <- function(f, x) {